Contact: Joan Moody (202) 208-6416

 Pete Lucero (916) 978-5100

-The American Recovery and Reinvestment Act passed in 2009 gave $3 billion to the Department of the Interior.
+The American Recovery and Reinvestment Act enacted in 2009gave $3 billion to the Department of the Interior.

 The ARRA funds represent an important component of the President’s plan to jumpstart the economy and put a down payment on addressing long-neglected challenges so the country can thrive in the 21st century.
 Under the ARRA, Interior is making an investment in conserving America’s timeless treasures – our stunning natural landscapes, our monuments to liberty, the icons of our culture and heritage – while helping American families and their communities prosper again.
 Interior is also focusing on renewable energy projects, the needs of American Indians, employing youth and promoting community service.

-“With its investments of Recovery Act funds, the Department of the Interior and its bureaus are putting people to work today to make improvements that will benefit the environment and the region for many years to come,” Secretary of the Interior Ken Salazar said.
+“With its investments of Recovery Act funds, the Department of the Interior and its bureaus are putting people to work today to make improvements that will benefit the environment and the region for many years to come,” Secretary Salazar said.

 Secretary Salazar has pledged unprecedented levels of transparency and accountability in the implementation of the Department’s economic recovery projects.
 The public will be able to follow the progress of each project on www.recovery.gov and on www.interior.gov/recovery.
 Secretary Salazar has appointed a Senior Advisor for Economic Recovery, Chris Henderson, and an Interior Economic Recovery Task Force to work closely with Interior’s Inspector General and ensure the recovery program is meeting the high standards for accountability, responsibility, and transparency set by President Obama.